 Rivers played another important role in the life of ancient people.
 The direction of movement of people was to a large extent determined by the structure of the hydrographic network and facilitated by the existence of natural conditions for the laying of permanent trails:

 Until the early Mesolithic period the total population of the Earth consisted of only a few million people, and in the early Neolithic (the 5th millennium BC) – about 10 million did.
 (KOZLOV V.I.
 1982: 12).
-The majority of the population concentrated in the South and East Asia, Africa and Southern Europe, and vast expanses of the northern half of Eurasia remained almost completely deserted.
+The majority of the population concentrated in South and East Asia, Africa, and Southern Europe, and vast expanses of the northern half of Eurasia remained almost completely deserted.

 |8900 BC – 81000 DC

 |10000 BC – 9800 BC

 Left: Table of the periodization of the final Paleolithic